 Andrea Jung is the President and CEO of Grameen America.
 Ms. Jung joined Grameen America with the goal of scaling the organization to solve economic issues for women and their families across the country.
 She is the former Chairman and Chief Executive Officer of Avon Products, Inc., where she served as CEO from 1999 through April 2012, and as Chairman from 2001 through December 2012.
 Throughout her professional career, Ms. Jung ranked consistently among the top leaders on lists including Fortune magazine's "Most Powerful Women in Business," Forbes magazine's "Most Powerful Women in the World," and Financial Times' "Top Women in World Business."

 Ms. Jung is a graduate of Princeton University.
-She is a member of the Board of Directors of the General Electric Company, Apple, Inc., and Daimler AG.
+She is a member of the Board of Directors of Apple Inc. and Unilever.
 She also serves on the Committee for Economic Development, an independent, nonprofit, nonpartisan American think tank.

-Mr. Newaz is the Chief Executive Officer of Operations of Grameen America.
-Mr. Newaz was selected by Professor Muhammad Yunus to replicate the Grameen Program in the United States.
-Mr. Newaz launched Grameen America’s first branch in 2008 and currently manages and directs all field operations.
-During his three decade tenure at Grameen Bank, Mr. Newaz worked with each department of the Grameen Bank Senior Management Team and managed over 200,000 borrowers.
+Mr. Newaz is responsible for advising the President and CEO on key Operations issues, best practices and Grameen Microfinance methodology.
+Selected by Professor Muhammad Yunus to replicate the Grameen Program in the United States, Mr. Newaz launched Grameen America’s first branch in 2008.
+He scaled and ran Grameen America's Operations from 2008 through 2014.
+During his three decade tenure at Grameen Bank, Mr. Newaz worked with each department of the Senior Management Team and managed over 200,000 borrowers.
 Prior to joining Grameen America, Mr. Newaz successfully replicated the Grameen program in the Dominican Republic.
-Mr. Newaz, holds a M.S. from Chittagong University in Bangladesh.
+Mr. Newaz holds a M.S. from Chittagong University in Bangladesh.

 Mr. Berkowitz joined Grameen America after serving as a Kiva Fellow in Chimbo, Ecuador where he focused on streamlining and improving the flow of client data between Kiva and its intermediary.
 His background is in Latin American development and focuses on cross-cultural collaboration.
 Mr. Berkowitz holds a B.A. from Pitzer College and speaks Spanish and Portuguese.